djberg96/dbi-dbrc/README.md

 ```

 ## Notes on the .dbrc file
-This module relies on a file in your home directory called ".dbrc", and it
+This module relies on a file somewhere on your filesystem (normally your home
-is meant to be analogous to the ".netrc" file used by programs such as
+directory) called ".dbrc", and it is meant to be analogous to the ".netrc" file
-telnet.
-The .dbrc file has several conditions that must be met by the
+used by programs such as telnet.
+The .dbrc file has several conditions that
-module or it will fail:
+must be met by the module or it will fail:

 * Permissions must be set to 600 (Unix only).
 * Must be hidden (MS Windows only).